RahulVadhyar/Chronos/README.md

   and SDL.
 After evaluating all the options it was clear that Vulkan was the way to go.

 * ### Is Wayland and/or X11 supported? ###
   Yes.
 Since this project uses GLFW that is compiled from scratch, it supports both Wayland and X11 platforms.
 The flags are set such that they are built for both by default.
+Note that some features of the editor on linux is disabled due to limitations of X11 and Wayland(see [below](#does-the-editor-have-the-same-feature-set-across-linux-and-windows))

 * ### Which platforms are supported? ###
   As of right now, Windows and Linux(includes unix-like OSes) are supported.
 MacOS is not supported.
 See below for reason.

 * ### Why is MacOS not supported? ###
-  While Vulkan applications can be run on a mac via moltenVK, this library uses Vulkan 1.30, which is not supported by moltenVK.
-Once the support has come and is stable, this can run on macs.
-If you really want, you can try it yourself, this is open source and free after all.
+  While Vulkan applications can be run on a mac via moltenVK, I have not tested it, and there might be certain things broken.
+If you really want, you can try it yourself, this is open source and free after all. ;)

 * ### Why just not use Unreal Engine or Unity or similar engine? ### Well there are mainly two reasons for this.
 One is that when I started this project I wanted to learn to write C++ and learn software development and all its quirks.
 The second reason is that the other libraries or engines target 3D rendering with 2D added as an afterthought.
 I wanted a custom dedicated
-  2D renderer for the game that I am developing that I can add custom features to as and when needed.
+  2D renderer along with a small performant animation engine for the game that I am developing that I can add custom features to as and when needed.
 Hence I went ahead and created Chronos

 * ### Can I use this for my project? ###
   Regarding licensing, this is fully open souce, and in the public domain.
 There are no restrictions, do as you please.
 However please note that until v1.0, API stability is